Towards a Better Understanding of Music by Sixties Course, Mel Rosenberg - Ourboox.com

 4

-Music is Relatively Relative by Sixties Course, Mel Rosenberg - Ourboox.com
+Towards a Better Understanding of Music by Sixties Course, Mel Rosenberg - Ourboox.com

 These multiples are other notes that sound good when played with the fundamental, because you can hear them as overtones in the original note.
 Together, they form chords that sound good to us, not only because we are used to them, but because there is a physical relationship between the notes.